Having surgery for ovarian cancer

 We have more information about bladder and bowel problems.

-When you go home will depend on the operation you have and how quickly you recover.
-You are usually in hospital for up to 1 week.
-If you have surgery for a very early-stage cancer, you may only be in hospital for a few days.
+When you go home will depend on your surgery and how quickly you recover.
+You are usually in hospital for about 5 days.
+If you have surgery for a very early stage cancer, you may only be in hospital for a few days.
+If you have keyhole (laparoscopic) surgery, you may only be in hospital overnight.

 • becomes bright red